 - Tumble dryer

 We love the look of the kitchen.
 It features smart black units, a wood burner, a feature oak dining table, and plenty of mod-cons (coffee machine and dishwasher included).
 Sliding doors open to the beachfront patio, where there’s a picnic bench made from sustainably-sourced larch.
 When opened up, this space has a clever indoor/outdoor feel.
 A utility room is adjacent to the kitchen with washing machine, tumble dryer and cleaning supplies.

-You’ll get a welcome hamper with an assortment of local produce to get you started, but otherwise you’ll need to stock up on supplies in Chapel St Leonards (10 mins) or Skegness (15 mins).
-For eating out, there’s Anderby Beach Café situated 400 metres from the house, which serves breakfast, lunch, snacks and drinks, or The Kitchen and Bar (at Popa’s) for all-day dining and great Sunday lunches.
-Plenty of other options are within short driving distance.
+You’ll get a welcome hamper with an assortment of Lincolnshire produce to get you started, but otherwise you’ll need to stock up on supplies in Chapel St Leonards (10 mins) or Skegness (15 mins).
+For eating out, there’s Anderby Beach Café situated 300 metres from the house, which serves breakfast, lunch, snacks and drinks and comes with a quirky beer garden, or The Kitchen and Bar (at Popa’s) for all-day dining and great Sunday lunches.
+Every Friday evening, a van serving excellent Fish and Chips visits Anderby Creek, and there are a few takeaway joints that deliver to the house.
+Plenty of other eat-out options are within short driving distance.

 - Coffee / tea making

 - Hob or stove